ahmadrafidev/ahmadrafidev/README.md

 -  Software Engineer Intern at [KawanBantu](https://www.kawanbantu.com/): Led the development of a Human Resource Management System (HRMS) website, from front-end development to streamlining internal HR processes.
 -  Software Engineer Intern at [Sagara Technology](https://sagaratechnology.com/en): Pioneered the first mobile app version using Flutter, leading front-end development and ensuring a seamless translation of design into a user-friendly application.

+## Toolkit 🛠

+- Front-End Development: **React, Next.js, VueJS, NuxtJS, TailwindCSS, MaterialUI, Shadcn**.
+- Back-End Development: **Django, FastAPI, NodeJS, Go, NestJS**.
+- Mobile application development: **Flutter, Android Native, iOS Native, and React Native**.

 ## Get in Touch 🙌🏻

 - Explore my [Website](https://ahmadrafi.dev/) for more about my work and adventures in coding.
 - Connect with me on [Linkedin](https://www.linkedin.com/in/ahmadrafiwirana/) for professional engagements and opportunities.
 - Follow me on [X (fka Twitter)](https://x.com/rafiwiranaa) for insights and memes.
-- Reach out directly via email: me@ahmadrafi.dev
+- Reach out directly via email: ahmadrafi9910@gmail.com.

-## Tech Toolkit 🛠

-- Front-End Development: **React, Next.js, VueJS, NuxtJS, TailwindCSS, MaterialUI, Shadcn**.
-- Back-End Development: **Django, FastAPI, NodeJS, Go, NestJS**.
-- Mobile application development: **Flutter, Android Native, iOS Native, and React Native**.

 Thanks for dropping by anyway!